 What’s great about retail arbitrage is that it requires very little upfront cost to begin and it’s a low risk way to sell physical products online.
 Your main upfront cost is the price of your goods.

-I’ve interviewed several successful entrepreneurs who make money with retail arbitrage but the revenue potential tops out at 6 figures because of the labor involved in shopping for goods.
+I’ve interviewed several successful entrepreneurs who make money on Amazon with retail arbitrage but the revenue potential tops out at 6 figures because of the labor involved in shopping for goods.

 The only way you can scale this business model is to hire a team of shoppers to buy your merchandise.